michaelschiltz/bit-by-bit/session 01 - bibliographic management.md

 #### Related: the pros and cons of clandestine libraries or the 'Guerilla Open Access movement'...
 * knowledge is now freely available, including to poorly financed institutions
-* however, to what degree is this a sustainable solution to the crisis of scholarly publishing
+* however, to what degree is this a sustainable solution to the crisis of scholarly publishing?

 #### ...and the case for openness:
 * [Paywall the Movie: The Business of Scholarship](http://paywallthemovie.com/)